scipion-em/scipion-em-emxlib/README.rst

 This plugin allows to import metadata to and from EMX format

-Electron Microscopy eXchange (EMX) initiative was launched at the 2012 Instruct Image Processing Center Developer Workshop with the intention of developing a first set of standard conventions for the interchange of information for single-particle analysis (see ` <http://heisenberg.cnb.csic.es:8080/emx/LoadHome.htm>`_ and `<https://www.ncbi.nlm.nih.gov/pubmed/26873784>`_ for details).
+Electron Microscopy eXchange (EMX) initiative was launched at the 2012 Instruct Image Processing Center Developer Workshop with the intention of developing a first set of standard conventions for the interchange of information for single-particle analysis (see `URL <http://heisenberg.cnb.csic.es:8080/emx/LoadHome.htm>`_ and `<https://www.ncbi.nlm.nih.gov/pubmed/26873784>`_ for details).

 ===================